selamjes/03_Mule-Interview/Questions.md

 	3. try catch scope - we can put our component in the try block.
 -
 9. Munit
--MUnit is a Mule Application Testing Framework that allows you to easily build automated tests for your Integration and APIs.
+- MUnit is a Mule Application Testing Framework to test our flows. authomated test and inte

 10. Domian
 - implemented to configure the resources that are shared among different projects.
 - Domain Project is used to create shared resources, which can reuse across other projects who are referring to domain projects

 11. API
-- (Application Programming Interface)which is a software intermediary that allows two applications to talk to each other
+- (Application Programming Interface)which is a software intermediary that allows two applications to talk to each other.  that help to communicate server side and client side.

 12. API led conectivity
-- It is an integration approach for connecting and exposing assets through reusable and purposeful APIs. three types of API. system API, Process API Experienced API.
+- It is an approach for connecting and exposing assets through reusable and purposeful APIs. three types of API. system API, Process API Experience API.
 -Drive outcomes with Api led connectivity
 . on time and within budget
 . drives rules vs build